TurnerDigitalBuilder/markdown-reader-nav/README.md

   - Checkbox keys use `{#id}` if present in the checklist line, e.g.
     `- [ ] Pi boots cleanly {#hw.boot}`
   - Otherwise a slug of the item text is used
+  - When loaded from `https`/`localhost`, the hash uses Web Crypto SHA-1; for `file://` loads the app falls back to a lightweight deterministic hash so there are no errors opening local files.

 ## Markdown tips